When lines between flagship phones blurred

 They are building more advanced camera lenses, more powerful and power-efficient chips, more durable glass and more elegant displays, more user-friendly and intuitive software, better inter-device, inter-users and local to cloud integration.

-This way, we the end-users now have a sizable catalog of quality (sometimes breath-taking) devices to choose from.
+This way, we the end-users now have a sizable catalog of high-end devices to choose from.
 As competition between industry players continue, this catalog will only get better.

 5 competitive areas in the 2019 smartphone industry

 The average professional photographer will not be compelled to completely drop the need for high-end DSLR digital cameras.
-Still, they can now liberally switch to a mobile camera every now and in certain situations.
+Still, they can now liberally switch to an iPhone 11 Pro, Samsung Note 10 or a Pixel 4 camera often.
+These mobile cameras are so good that the average person will mistake their photos with those shot using mirrorless professional cameras.

-For the average consumer, the average smartphone is more than ideal.
+This way, to the average consumer, the average smartphone covers most of their use cases.
 Most of the phones are great, some more than others.